Jacques Chirac: Retirement

 In early September 2005, Chirac suffered an event that his doctors described as a "vascular incident".
 It was officially reported as a "minor stroke" or a mild stroke (also known as a transient ischemic attack).
 He recovered and returned to his duties soon afterward.

 In a pre-recorded television broadcast aired on 11 March 2007, he announced, in a widely predicted move, that he would not choose to seek a third term as president.
-(In 2000 the constitution had been amended to reduce the length of the presidential term to five years, so his second term was shorter than his first.)
+(In 2000 the constitution was amended to reduce the length of the presidential term to five years, so his second term was shorter than his first.)
 "My whole life has been committed to serving France, and serving peace", Chirac said, adding that he would find new ways to serve France after leaving office.
 He did not explain the reasons for his decision.
 He did not, during the broadcast, endorse any of the candidates running for election, but did devote several minutes of his talk to a plea against extremist politics that was considered a thinly disguised invocation to voters not to vote for Jean-Marie Le Pen and a recommendation to Nicolas Sarkozy not to orient his campaign so as to include themes traditionally associated with Le Pen.